petermr/openVirus/textIndexing/solr/instructions.md

 # Introduction to Solr

 [Solr](https://lucene.apache.org/solr/downloads.html) is a free text searching engine from the Apache project.
 It is very flexible, fast and can process a variety of file formats.

+Solr analysese documents, extracting words and terms, and bulidng indexes for fast retrieval.
+You can also call its query engine through simple GET requests.
+Solr can handle free text, rich documents such as PDFs or Word documents, and strcutued text such as XML and JSON.

-We will use Solr to index and search files from **getpapers** and **ami**
+We will use Solr to index and search files from **getpapers** and **ami**.  **getpapers** can download both PDF and XML full-text files,both of which Solr takes in its stride.

 # Setting up Solr
 Getting a Solr server running is straightforward.
 Solr runs best on Linux.
 I use an Oracle VirtualBox VM with 120Gb disk space and 8Gb RAM, running 64 bit Ubuntu LTS 18.04.